NanoComp/meep/doc/docs/Python_User_Interface.md

 —
 The resonance loss rate $γ_n / 2\pi$.

-Note: multiple objects with identical values for the `frequency` and `gamma` but different `sigma` willl appear as a *single* Lorentzian susceptibility term in the preliminary simulation info output.
+Note: multiple objects with identical values for the `frequency` and `gamma` but different `sigma` will appear as a *single* Lorentzian susceptibility term in the preliminary simulation info output.

 ### DrudeSusceptibility